stanislaw/SoftwareDesignHeuristics/README.md

 ### Periphery

-If your reasoning is hindered by cognitive overload while trying to solve a problem, and there’s no clear first step toward a solution, take a step back and start working with the Periphery.
+If your reasoning is hindered by cognitive overload while trying to solve a problem, and there's no clear first step toward a solution, take a step back and start working with the Periphery.
 By cleaning up the periphery, you'll often find that the core problem becomes clearer and more approachable.